-This seminar is intended to identify and discuss emerging trends in the study of minority languages in new media and technology.
+This seminar intended to identify and discuss emerging trends in the study of minority languages in new media and technology.
 This includes the ways in which minority languages are supported through their presence in new media, and how minority language users are making use of their languages in digital landscapes traditionally dominated by global languages such as English.

-The seminar seeks to focus on emerging trends in the use of minority languages in new media within the European and African contexts.
+The seminar focused on emerging trends in the use of minority languages in new media within the European and African contexts.
 The European and African contexts differ in a number of aspects such as degree of linguistic diversity, socioeconomic development, political engagement in linguistic issues, and education systems and quality.
 However, they are being affected increasingly by similar pressures resulting from globalisation, such as the use of new media and technology and the dominance of global or majority languages to the threat of minority languages.
 New Media refers to digital communication platforms such as online news sites, blogs, wikis, Facebook, Twitter, Snapchat, Instagram, and other Social Media.

 Elvis Yevudey, Aston University